Georgia Trafficks Weapons, and I have the Documents, claims former Georgian Colonel

 But Georgia is a clear and present danger to the safety of the region, and with that, the entire world as well.

 We begin our examination with Colonel Tristan Tsitelashvili, the famous commander of Georgia’s Avaza Batallion, once famous for its brutality and organised looting.
 The colonel is also a veteran of the Georgia-Abkhazia and Georgia-Russia wars over the breakaway regions of (Abkhazia and South Ossetia) in 2008.

 Tsitelashvili was arrested the same year and convicted of buying, selling and using narcotics.
 He was sentenced to 7 years, but released with many other political prisoners as part of the general amnesty granted by the new Georgian government in 2012.
 After his release, I was able to meet, interview and eventually debrief him.

 Tsitelashvili remains adamant that the accusations against him were fabricated because the former government wanted to get rid of him.

 He openly accuses former president Mikheil Saakashvili and his uncle Temur Alasania of making billions from arms trafficking and explains that this contributed to Georgia’s defeat in the 2008 war and subsequent loss of territory.
 He also claims current defence minister Tina Khidasheli is profiting from the same business.

 Tsitelashvili still carries a weapon with him at all times, having a permit to do so, and maintains that this is necessary as because he can back up his serious allegations with documents.

-As further protection, he asked to be interviewed by Jeffrey Silverman, Georgia Bureau Chief for Veterans Today, so that he could go into more details than previously reported in the Georgian or international media.
+As further protection, he asked to be interviewed by Jeffrey Silverman, Georgia Bureau Chief for VT, so that he could go into more details than previously reported in the Georgian or international media.